HackYourFuture-CPH/node.js/week3/lesson-plan.md

 #### Use the api using postman

 Using post man insert some concerts, get some concerts using query parameters, delete some concerts and update some concerts

+Thank you very much for teaching NodeJS.
+Please don't hesitate to give feedback by clicking [here](https://forms.gle/sAuVhsTmJ1qSmjgJ6) (teachers and teacher assistants).
+For homework reviewers, please access the survey [here](https://forms.gle/nVbX9ShusF2a5Aa87).